freenode/web-7.0/content/pages/groupreg.md

 to your group contact.

 We aim for a reasonable degree of flexibility where we deal with groups.
-If you mention any particular needs your project might have, we'll try to accomodate you.
+If you mention any particular needs your project might have, we'll try to accommodate you.